ClarenceWhite/Quoco-Distributed-Systems/README.md

 # Quoco-Distributed-Systems
 This is the repository for all assignments I did in the course distribted systems, which benefits me a lot.
-The repository contnets the following modules:
+It contains the following modules:
 -
 -
 -